sharika95m/sharika95m/README.md

 :woman_technologist: About me:

 😄 Pronouns: she/her/hers

-🌱 I’m currently a graduate student at Northwestern University, majoring in Data Science and Machine Learning.
+🌱 I’m a graduate student at Northwestern University, majoring in Data Science and Machine Learning.

 🔭 I’m currently working as an Analytics Engineering Intern at Netflix.

 📫 How to reach me: sharikam2019@gmail.com

 ---